Category Archives: France

 packsag

-With careful scanning the Alpacka just about scraped through the shallows, with me occasionally resorting to ‘planking’ where you lift your butt by leaning back on the stern to improve clearance.
-As you can see right, the derriere is the lowest point which I why I glued on a butt patch.
-On the Twist Robin could only shove forward or get out and pull.
+With careful scanning the Alpacka just about scraped through the shallows, with me occasionally resorting to ‘back planking’ where you lift your butt by leaning back on the stern to improve clearance.
+As you can see right, the backside is the lowest point which is why I glued on a butt patch.
+On the Twist, Robin could only shove forward or get out and pull.
 By the end the Twist’s skeg patch was a little torn which takes some doing.

 twistarn5